 The Platform was created as an ad hoc committee to respond to the request of several member States of the Council of Europe to create an intergovernmental structure to accompany the efforts of integration of the social aspects in the Council of Europe activities.
 It is open to all member States, institutions and committees of the Council of Europe, international institutions and other relevant stakeholders.

-The Platform will foster the exchange of good practices and innovative approaches in the field of social cohesion among member States, as well as with relevant international organisations and other stakeholders.
+- foster the exchange of good practices and innovative approaches in the field of social cohesion among member States, as well as with relevant international organisations and other stakeholders;

 - the protection and integration of migrants and refugees;